Our Guide to How to Carve a Pumpkin

 Step 2: Remove the cookie cutter, using needle-nose pliers if needed.

 Step 3: With a small serrated knife (or the serrated saw from a pumpkin carving kit), follow the pattern made from the cookie cutter to cut out the image, making sure to cut all the way through the shell.

-Step 5: Place a candle inside the pumpkin and secure to bottom with hot wax.
+Step 5: Place a candle inside the pumpkin and secure it to the bottom with hot wax.

 For patterns like a starry night or polka dots, it’s helpful to use some heavy-duty tools.
-An electric drill will make quick work of these centric designs.
-Did you know that Disney released a pumpkin decorating kit this year?
+An electric drill will make quick work of these designs.

 Like with the other carving techniques, cut a top or hole in the bottom of the pumpkin and remove the pumpkin guts before starting to carve.

-Step 1: Create a dot design using a template, straight edge or just winging it.
+Step 1: Create a dot design using a template or straight edge, or just wing it.

-Step 2: Drill dot holes with an electric drill or carefully cut out the design with a knife.
+Step 2: Drill dot holes with an electric drill.

 Step 3: Place a candle inside the pumpkin and watch the light shine through newly formed holes.

 Next Up: Take a look at things you can do with a pumpkin after Halloween.